-My official office hours this semester will be held on Mondays from 9:00 - 10:00 AM Eastern, Tuesdays and Wednesdays from 3:00 - 4:00 PM Eastern, and Fridays from 1:00 - 2:00 PM Eastern unless otherwise noted on the course web page.
-What this means in a distance-learning context is that I will have a Zoom meeting open during each of those time windows, and you should feel free to join the meeting at any time within those windows if you have questions about any aspect of the course.
+My official office hours this semester will be held on Tuesdays and Thursdays from

+11:00 AM - 12:00 noon Eastern, and on Fridays from 1:00 - 2:00 PM and 4:00 - 5:00 PM Eastern unless otherwise noted on the course web page.
+In order to minimize the risk of COVID-19 transmission, my office hours this semester will be held not in my office, but rather in Hugel 042, which is a larger, better ventilated room equipped with a HEPA filter.
+Alternatively, if you feel more comfortable attending office hours virtually, I will also have a Zoom meeting open during each of the time windows specified above.
 The link for this office-hours Zoom meeting is